agentsoz/ees-synthetic-population/synthetic-population.md

 Within the model, we will account for the following groups of people (based on input from regional stakeholders):

 * `resident` : as captured by the [ABS census data](http://www.censusdata.abs.gov.au/census_services/getproduct/census/2016/quickstat/LGA26490); several methods exist for creating a synthetic population for this cohort, and one that could be readily applied here is the [algorithm from Wicramasinghe et al.](https://github.com/agentsoz/synthetic-population) from RMIT University.
+* `part-time resident` : people that own a property and spend an extended period of time in the region, but are not permanently based there.
 * `regular visitor` : people that regularly visit the region during the summer months, camping or in *holiday homes*, and have a working knowledge of local roads and destinations; some information on this cohort could be derived from [VISTA data](https://transport.vic.gov.au/data-and-research/vista/). (<mark>Any other dataset that might give stats on this group?</mark>)
+*`overnight visitor` : people that are visiting and staying the region for a short period of time in accommodation but do not have any knowledge of the area.
-* `tourist` : people that visit the region for the day or on a short-stay visit, and generally do not know the area well; some information on this cohort could be derived from [VISTA data](https://transport.vic.gov.au/data-and-research/vista/). (<mark>Any other dataset that might give stats on this group?</mark>)
+* `day visitor` : people that visit the region for the day or on a short-stay visit, and generally do not know the area well; some information on this cohort could be derived from [VISTA data](https://transport.vic.gov.au/data-and-research/vista/). (<mark>Any other dataset that might give stats on this group?</mark>)

 ## Activity types